elementary/website/docs/learning-the-basics.md

 You may be asked for your password prior to installing an app.

 _Note: Some software may not be available from AppCenter.
-While we don't recommend downloading software from the general Internet, apps that are compatible with Ubuntu 16.04 LTS should work on elementary OS Loki._
+While downloading software from the general Internet is not recommended, apps compatible with Ubuntu 18.04 LTS should work on elementary OS Juno._

 ## Updating {#updating}

 elementary OS includes updates as part of AppCenter.
 Notice the tab "Updates" at the top of the window.
 We recommend you check for updates at least _once a week_ to make sure your computer has the latest features and protection.

-For more information related to security patches, read the <a href="http://www.ubuntu.com/usn/xenial/">Ubuntu security notices</a>.
+For more on security patches, read the <a href="https://usn.ubuntu.com/">Ubuntu security notices</a>.

 ## System Settings {#system-settings}

-elementary OS comes with a handy app called "System Settings" that controls all of your system-wide (or "global") preferences.
+elementary OS comes with a handy app called "System Settings" controlling all of your system-wide (or "global") preferences.
 System Settings gives you the ability to adjust things like keyboard shortcuts, display resolution, your wallpaper, and more.

 ![](../images/docs/learning-the-basics/switchboard.png)